TZZXD/TZZXD/README.md

 - 👋 @TZZXD
 - 👀 A FE developer
-- Focus on Web3 & sol for now
+- Focus on Web3 & solidity for now
-- A good CS:GO player

 <!---
 TZZXD/TZZXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.